boto/boto3/docs/source/guide/configuration.rst

 not find credentials in any of the other places listed above.

-Best Practices for Configuring Credentials
+Best practices for configuring credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you're running on an EC2 instance, use AWS IAM roles.
 See the